deepakgupta1/IndiaHacks-Predict-Road-Sign-Direction/README.md

 # IndiaHacks-Predict-Road-Sign-Direction
-Predict direction of road sign facing from data collected from vehicles.
+Predict direction of road sign facing from data collected from vehicles of Here Technologies.

 ### Problem
 Building digital maps is challenging, and maintaining it up to date in an ever-changing world is even more challenging.
 Various machine learning techniques helps us to detect road signs and changes in real world, and process it to update maps.